phorks/phork-blazor-reactivity/docs/reactivity/ALTERNATIVES.md

 The first one was [ReactiveUI.Blazor](https://github.com/reactiveui/ReactiveUI/tree/main/src/ReactiveUI.Blazor).
 The great _ReactiveUI_'s approach to add reactivity to Blazor is far from what I expected it to be.
 The fact that you can't make your component observe variables in the markup of your component is a dealbreaker.
 You have to replicate your markup logic once again in a handler to `ReactiveComponentBase<AppViewModel>.WhenActivated` to tell the library which variables it needs to watch in each render cycle.
 This was more than enough to make me ignore the library.

-The second one was [MvvmBlazor](https://github.com/klemmchr/MvvmBlazor), its approach is what I had in my mind but after some testing I realized that it can't satisfy my expectations.
-In this document I will compare _Phork.Blazor.Reactivity_ to _MvvmBlazor_.
+The second one was [MvvmBlazor](https://github.com/klemmchr/MvvmBlazor).
+It is a great library that helps you achieve MVVM in you Blazor applications.
+In addition, it comes with some functionalities that help you make your components reactive by taking advantage of `INotifyPropertyChanged` and `INotifyCollectionChanged`.
+The way it lets you do this is somehow similar to the approach I had in mind before writing `Phork.Blazor.Reactivity`.
+However, in terms of providing reactivity, this library falls short of my expectations.
+In this document we will see how `Phork.Blazor.Reactivity` compares to the reactivity solution offered by `MvvmBlazor`.

 For the sake of demonstration we will define an problem and try to use each library to tackle it.